 When scaling out MSMQ through the distributor, the node running the distributor is the natural candidate to host the gateway.
-Running the distributor as a clustered service on a Windows Failover Cluster provides High Availability (HA).
+Running the distributor as Failover Cluster provides High Availability (HA).
 No special action needs to be taken, other than configuring senders to send gateway HTTP traffic to the node running the distributor instead of directly to the workers.

 Brokered transports - RabbitMQ, SQL Server, Azure and MSMQ scaled-out with new unified scalability model in version 6

 With brokered transports or bus transports with sender-side distribution all instances are equal.
 All can host the gateway, but one of them needs to be explicitly selected as the receiver of the incoming HTTP gateway traffic.
 Any endpoints sending to the gateway of that endpoint must be configured to use the HTTP address of the selected endpoint instance.